lockss/lockss-rtd-portal/docs/migration/configuring1.rst

    .. caution::

-      **This will permanently delete content from your LOCKSS 1.x system.** This should only be used if you need to reclaim the space as it is running in a same-host migration.
+      **Selecting this option will permanently delete content from your LOCKSS 1.x system.** This should only be used if you need to reclaim the disk space as the migration is running in a same-host migration.

 7. Click on the :guilabel:`Next` button to navigate to the Migration Control screen.